elchun/lndf_robot/README.md

 p_i = \frac{1 / (d_i + \epsilon)}{\sum_j{1/(d_j + \epsilon)}}
 $$

-where $d$ is the distance between the sample and target points and $\epsilon$ is a constant set prior to training which dictates how sharply $p_i$ increases as the target points get closer to the sample point.
+where $d_i$ is the distance between the sample and target points and $\epsilon$ is a constant set prior to training which dictates how sharply $p_i$ increases as the target points get closer to the sample point.
 We then consider this loss as a prediction problem where the cosine similarity between $x_0$ and $x_i$ predicts that $x_i = x_0$ with probability $p_i$.

 **Contrastive L2**

-In the `contrastive_l2` loss, we also calculate the euclidean distance between the sample and target points.
+In `contrastive_l2` loss, we also calculate the euclidean distance between the sample and target points.
 However, for each target point $x_i$, we instead create a target value $t_i$ defined by

 $$